 No information concerning your treatment will be released to anyone else without your prior written consent.
-This is in accord with the laws of the state of Maryland and with the Health Insurance Portability and Accountability Act (HIPAA).
+This is in accord with the laws of the state of Maryland, the District of Columbia and with the Health Insurance Portability and Accountability Act (HIPAA).
 The exceptions are rather extreme ones including serious danger to self or others, child abuse, or lawful subpoenas.
 In some instances, we may communicate, at your discretion, by cell phone, email, skype, or fax.
 I do use a HIPAA-compliant version of Zoom.
 You should be aware that these technologies may not be secure and your use of them with me constitutes an acknowledgement of the potential threat to confidentiality.
 If you wish, I can provide you with more information on confidentiality by phone or during an initial session.

-If you are currently in treatment with me and urgently need to reach me, leave a message at my office number, 301-656-4778.
-Then call my cell, 301-758-5021 and leave a message at that number as well.
+If you are currently in treatment with me and quickly need to reach me, leave a message at my office/cell number, 301-758-5021 and indicate your request for a speedy response.
 I will call you back as soon as I possibly can, usually within a few hours.
 However, you may require help before I am able to return your call.
 In that event, you should take additional appropriate steps such as going to an emergency room or calling 911.
-I am out of town from time to time and, at those times give advance notice and provide coverage by a colleague.
+I am unavailable from time to time and, at those times, will give advance notice and provide coverage by a colleague.
 The colleague’s contact information will be provided at 301-758-5021 and on my email, email@example.com.

 As our home page indicates, I practice from an integrative approach to psychotherapy tailored to the individual person or couple.
 The foundation of the treatment rests on the therapeutic relationship.
-Sometimes a person or couple wants support for going through a rough time, relief from symptoms, practical strategies of managing life and emotions, enhanced personal development and understanding, or all three.
-Depending on which goals are targeted in the therapy, I would draw on principles and interventions from psychodynamic, existential, cognitive-behavior and mindfulness approaches.
+Sometimes a person or couple wants support for going through a rough time, relief from symptoms, practical strategies of managing life and emotions, enhanced personal development and understanding, or all of the above.
+Depending on which goals are targeted in the therapy, I would draw on principles and interventions from psychodynamic, existential, mindfulness and other approaches.